ToshioCP/Gtk4-tutorial/src/sec13.src.md

 If you want to revert the buffer, calling this function is appropriate.

 Open and read process is divided into two phases.
-One is showing GtkFileChooserDialog and the other is its response handler.
+One is creating and showing a file chooser dialog and the other is the callback function.
-The response handler gets the filename, reads the contents of the file and puts it into the GtkTextBuffer.
+The former is `tfe_text_view_open` and the latter is `open_dialog_cb`.

-### open\_dialog\_response function
+### open\_dialog\_cb function

 @@@include
-tfetextview/tfetextview.c open_dialog_response
+tfetextview/tfetextview.c open_dialog_cb
 @@@

+This function is similar to `save_dialog_cb`.
+Both are callback functions on a GtkFileDialog object.

-- 2: The handler `open_dialog_response` has three parameters.
+- 2: It has three parameters like `save_dialog_cb`.
+They are:
+  - GObject *source_object: The GObject instance that the operation was started with.
+It is actually the GtkFileDialog instance that is shown to the user.
+It will be casted to GtkFileDialog later.
+  - GAsyncResult *res: The result of the asynchronous operation.
+It will be given to the `gtk_dialog_open_finish` function.
+  - gpointer data: A user data set in the `gtk_dialog_open` function.
+It is actually a TfeTextView instance and it will be casted to TfeTextView later.
+- 14: The function `gtk_file_dialog_open_finish` returns a GFile object if the operation has succeeded.
+Otherwise it returns NULL.
+- 16-30: If the user selects a file and the file has successfully been read, the codes from 16 to 30 will be executed.
+- 16-18: Sets the buffer of `tv` with the text read from the file.
+And frees `contents`.
+Then sets the modified status to false.
+- 19-30: The codes are a bit complicated.
+See the comments.
-  - GtkWidget *dialog: FileChooserDialog on which the "response" signal is emitted.
+If the file (`tv->file`) is changed, "change-file" signal is emitted.
-  - gint response: response ID
-  - TfeTextView *tv: textview to put the contents to
+The signal "open-response" is emitted with the parameter `TFE_OPEN_RESPONSE_SUCCESS`.
+- 31-41: If the operation failed, the codes from 31 to 41 will be executed.
-- 10-11: If the response is not `GTK_RESPONSE_ACCEPT`, the user has clicked on the "Cancel" button or close button on the header bar.
+- 32-33: If the error code is `GTK_DIALOG_ERROR_DISMISSED`, it means that the user has clicked on the "Cancel" button or close button on the header bar.
-Then, "open-response" signal is emitted.
-The parameter of the signal is `TFE_OPEN_RESPONSE_CANCEL`.
-- 12-14: Gets the pointer to the GFile by `gtk_file_chooser_get_file`.
-If it doesn't point GFile, maybe an error has occurred.
-It is not expected, though.
-Then it emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
+Then, "open-response" signal is emitted with the parameter `TFE_OPEN_RESPONSE_CANCEL`.
+The Dialog error is described [here](https://docs.gtk.org/gtk4/error.DialogError.html) in the GTK API reference.
-- 15-22: If an error occurs when file reading, then it decreases the reference count of the GFile, shows a message dialog to report the error to the user and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
+- 35-38: If another error occurs, it shows an alert dialog to report the error and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
-- 23-38: If the file has been successfully read, the following is carried out.
-(It is not simple.)
-  - the text is inserted to GtkTextBuffer
-  - the temporary buffer `contents` is freed
+- 40: Clears the error structure.
-  - modify-bit is set to FALSE
-  - open-response signal is emitted with `TFE_OPEN_REPONSE_SUCCESS`
-  - If the file are changed, change-file signal is emitted
-  - If `tv->file` isn't NULL, `g_object_unref(tv->file)` is called
-  - `tv->file` is assigned with `file`
-- 39: destroys GtkFileChooserDialog.

 ### tfe\_text\_view\_open function